sn0rlacks/posh-blockchain-api/README.md

 **This is a WIP**

 Wrapper for the wonderful BlockchainAPI by Josh Wolff.
-AT PRESENT, IS UNFINISHED.
-CAN DO BASIC TASKS.
 See --> https://docs.blockchainapi.com/ for usage of the base API.
 All credit to https://github.com/joshwolff1

 ## USAGE